 Long-term Load Forecasting – The Long-term Load Forecasting Task Force follows on ESIG’s Long-term Load Forecasting Workshop in Denver.
 This task force examines how demand will evolve in the next 10-25 years, due to climate change, electrification of buildings/transportation/industry, and new loads such as hydrogen.
 The summary findings of the June workshop will be used to describe the state of the art, and the initial activities are planned to be focused around identifying use-cases, best practices and gaps.

-Task Force Lead: Julieta Giraldez, Kevala
+Task Force Lead: Julieta Giraldez, Electric Power Engineers

 System Operations & Market Design